-Places will be offered for admission at the beginning of the autumn term in September 2025.
+Places will be offered for admission at the beginning of the autumn term in September 2026.
+Parents of Reception can then choose to defer admission within the 2026-27 academic year, until their child reaches statutory school age.

-How to apply for admission - in-year admission to any year group
+How to apply for admission in-year